fotosyn/berrycam/README.md

 python3 --version
 ```

+Thanks to [Samx18](https://samx18.io/blog/2018/09/05/python3_raspberrypi.html) for the original guide to this detail.

-You shoul then be able to launch BerryCam using the command:
+You should then be able to launch BerryCam using the command:

 ```
 sudo nohup python3 berryCam.py > berryCam.log & tail -f berryCam.log